cthomas-ml/c-thomas-bio/index.md

 ## Bio

 I lead a machine learning team at [Apple](https://www.apple.com/newsroom/) that translates advances in research to applications in manufacturing.
-In my present role, my applied research focuses on continual learning, domain generalization, and data-efficient machine learning.
+In my present role, my applied research focuses on  domain adaptation and data-efficient machine learning.
 I am also interested in interpretability and improving control and safety in large language and multimodal models.

 <!-- why - how - what -->
-I have a PhD in Atomic, Molecular and Optical Physics from [UC Berkeley](http://ultracold.physics.berkeley.edu), and professional experience as a machine learning engineer, quantum engineer and startup founder.
+I have a PhD in Atomic, Molecular and Optical Physics from [UC Berkeley](http://ultracold.physics.berkeley.edu), and professional experience as a technical leader, machine learning engineer, quantum engineer and startup founder.
 When I'm not working to understand our world or become a better manager, I enjoy woodworking, cycling, and hiking with my wife and dog.
 I am also a board member and volunteer assistant instructor at [Impact Bay Area](https://www.impactbayarea.org/cthomas), where we teach self-defense under adrenaline.